CartoDB/Windshaft-cartodb/docs/Map-API.md

 - **auth**:
   - **method** `"token"` or `"open"` (the default if no `"method"` is given).
   - **valid_tokens** when `"method"` is set to `"token"`, the values listed here allow you to instantiate the named map.
 - **placeholders**: Variables not listed here are not substituted.
-Variable not provided at instantiation time trigger an error.
+Variables not provided at instantiation time trigger an error.
 A default is required for optional variables.
 Type specification is used for quoting, to avoid injections see template format section below.
 - **layergroup**: the layer list definition.
 This is the MapConfig explained in anonymous maps.
 See [MapConfig documentation](https://github.com/CartoDB/Windshaft/blob/master/doc/MapConfig-1.1.0.md) for more info.

 #### Template Format